Reviewed by: HU Medical Review Board | Last reviewed: February 2022 | Last updated: March 2022

 - Improve blood flow

 - Enhance the naturally occurring pain relievers produced by the body

-Some COPD patients use acupuncture as a complementary therapy.
-This means that acupuncture is used alongside their prescribed medications and treatment plans, not instead of them.
-Patients should talk with their healthcare providers before beginning acupuncture or any new type of therapy.
+Some people with COPD use acupuncture as a complementary therapy.
+This means acupuncture is used along with their prescribed drugs and treatment plans, not instead of them.
+You should talk with your doctor before beginning acupuncture or any new type of therapy.2

-COPD patients who get acupuncture report that it relieves some of their symptoms, such as breathlessness.
-Some researchers believe that using acupuncture needles on the rib-cage area may help to relax those muscles and make breathing easier.
-Others believe that the acupuncture triggers the release of certain chemicals in the body that work to open up the airways and relax the breathing muscles.
-Acupuncture may also help to reduce anxiety, which is common among patients with COPD.
+People with COPD who get acupuncture report that it relieves some of their symptoms, such as breathlessness.
+Some researchers believe that using acupuncture needles on the rib cage area may help relax those muscles and make breathing easier.
+Others believe that acupuncture triggers the release of certain chemicals that work to open up the airways and relax the breathing muscles.
+Acupuncture may also help to reduce anxiety, which is common among people with COPD.2

-Have there been studies about the use of acupuncture to treat COPD?3
+Have there been studies about the use of acupuncture to treat COPD?

 The effects of acupuncture in treating COPD have not yet been tested in large-scale scientific studies.
-This means that some Western healthcare providers may be less likely to suggest it to their patients.
+This means some Western doctors may be less likely to suggest it to their patients.

-However, a recent study was published that studied the effects of acupuncture among a small group of 68 people with COPD.
-The patients were divided into two groups for the study:
+However, a study published in 2012 studied the effects of acupuncture among 68 people with COPD.
+The people were divided into 2 groups for the study:3

 - One group received their daily COPD medicines plus real acupuncture once a week